open-quantum-safe/liboqs/CONTRIBUTING.md

 1. From another KEM implementation's directory, copy (and rename appropriately) `src/kem/whatever/kem_whatever.c` and `src/kem/whatever/kem_whatever.h` to `src/kem/potato`.
 2. Edit `src/kem/potato/kem_potato.h` to create a copy of the macros and function prototypes for each algorithm to expose; copy the correct lengths into the length macros from the upstream algorithm's `api.h` file.
 3. Edit `src/kem/potato/kem_potato.c` to create a copy of the constructor for each algorithm to expose; set the correct `method_name`, `claimed_nist_level` (1-5), and `ind_cca` values.
-4. Edit `src/kem/kem.h` at the two `EDIT-WHEN-ADDING-KEM` markers to add the analogous lines for potato.
+4. Edit `src/kem/kem.h` at the `EDIT-WHEN-ADDING-KEM` marker to add the analogous lines for potato.
-5. Edit `src/kem/kem.c` at the `EDIT-WHEN-ADDING-KEM` marker to add the analogous lines for potato.
+5. Edit `src/kem/kem.c` at the two `EDIT-WHEN-ADDING-KEM` markers to add the analogous lines for potato.

 `.c` and `.h` files in liboqs (other than in `upstream` directories) must meet the OQS coding convention and style and are checked by the pretty-printer.
 See https://github.com/open-quantum-safe/liboqs/wiki/Coding-conventions for details.
+You can use `make prettyprint` to run the pretty-printer; you will need to install `clang-format` version 3.9, as per the instructions at the link above.

 ### Adding to the build system

 1. From another KEM implementation's directory, copy `src/kem/whatever/Makefile` to `src/kem/potato`.
 2. Edit `src/kem/potato/Makefile`.
 3. At the top of the Makefile, set up which algorithms are available in each architecture and whatever architecture-specific flags need to be passed down to the underlying Makefile.
 4. Edit the lower part of the Makefile to create a compilation target for each algorithm/parameterization.
 You can do this either by calling the upstream implementations Makefile to get it to generate `.o` or `.a` files, or by directly specifying compilation commands.
+You should remove the upstream implementation algorithm's `randombytes` function from being built, as we will instead use the `randombytes` function in liboqs; in many NIST implementations with an `rng.c` file, you should just need to remove `rng.c` from being built.
 5. In the compilation target for each algorithm/parameterization (`potato_512`, ...), you will need to call various scripts to collect together object files, rename global symbols, and hide local symbols.
 Below we suppose we are working with the `potato_512` parameterization.
 	1. If the upstream implementation has generated `.o` files, use `scripts/collect_objects.sh` to collect those into liboqs's `.objs` directory.
 (See `src/kem/newhopenist/Makefile` for an example.)
 	2. If the upstream implementation has generated a `.a` file, use `scripts/explode_and_collect.sh` to generate the `.o` files for liboqs's `.objs` director.
 (See `src/kem/frodokem/Makefile` for an example.)